Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 The three main software tools that will be used in the workshop are:

 - **UMEP** - this is an urban climate services tool that has a large number of tools and models.
 It is an application add-on to QGIS
-- **SUEWS** - this is an energy, water and carbon balance model that is usable in urban and non-urban areas.
+- **SUEWS** - this is an energy, water and carbon balance model that can be used to simulate urban and non-urban areas.
 This is both a standalone model but also within UMEP.
 The UMEP environment is a good place to start to use SUEWS
 - **SuPY** - this is a Python interface to SUEWS which allows SUEWS to be rapidly used to address research questions.
 It also used to couple SUEWS to other programs (e.g. DASH.
 STEBBS, EnergyPlus)

 Two user environments that we will use are: